lttech-llc/tinkerAccess/tinker_access_client/docs/bootimage.md

 6. Unmount the *boot* partition, remove the SD card, install it in the Raspberry Pi, and power it up.

-7. Connect to the Raspberry Pi via SSH, and enable the VNC server to complete the install via the desktop on a VNC client running locally.
+7. Enable the VNC server to facilitate completion of the install via the desktop on a VNC client running locally.

    From your local machine, ssh into the Raspberry Pi.
 Use the actual IP address assigned to the Pi.
 The default pi username password of *raspberry*.: